Are you studying a language that requires a rolled R, but feel like the technique is escaping you?

 Method #1: Vibrate your tongue.
 You may remember some variation of this Rrrrrruffles have Rrrrridges ad, which married the rolled R sound to the peaks and troughs of a popular potato chip.

 Method #2: Imitate Catwoman for perfect rolled Rs.
 Eartha Kitt as Catwoman was a purr-veyor of purr-fect rolled Rs.
-Unfortunately, this R is a bit too extended for use in most languages, and may cause the sudden appearance of caped crusaders.
+Unfortunately, this R is a bit too extended for use in most languages.

 All you need to do now is learn how to incorporate it into words and conversations.
 Let’s find some practice resources, then go step-by-step to creating a roaring rolled R.